syrovzde/cursor-test/README.md

-Testing PyTorch with MNIST dataset.
+Testing PyTorch with MNIST dataset using a simple CNN via Cursor AI IDE.